 What helps with calming my dog’s anxiety?

-While you will most likely have to do a trial an error process as I did with Henry, I have found a combination of products that work for him Currently, when Henry gets scared by fireworks or some other environmental issue, I move his crate near me, cover it, place his heartbeat toy either inside or on top, and give him a calming mushroom treat.
-This recipe worked like a gem during our last fireworks experience.
-To be honest, the noise bothered me more than it did Henry.
+While you will most likely have to do a trial-and-error process as I did with Henry, I have found a combination of products that work for him.
+Currently, when Henry gets scared by fireworks or some other environmental issue, this is what I do:

 How do I save money when I calm my dog with anxiety?